Editors Draft: $Date: 2009/11/12 15:22:17 $ [changelog]

 - discussing accessibility issues with them.

-See Including Users for Better, Easier Accessibility for guidance on getting a range of users, users' experience interacting with the web, and analyzing accessibility issues.
+See Including Users in Web Projects for Better, Easier Accessibility for guidance on getting a range of users, users' experience interacting with the web, and analyzing accessibility issues.

 Just as with any evaluation with users, whether you include novice, average, or advanced users depends on your target users.
 For example, if you are developing a web application to be used by accountants inside a company, you probably want advanced assistive technology users; for a public website to apply for disability benefits, you want novice assistive technology users.